Bombshell crime claims about Hillsong finances rock Parliament

 “At face value this appears unremarkable, except that this is a commercial venture run by Hillsong’s community venues company and is ineligible to benefit from tax-deductible church donations,” he said.

-Analysis of public filings by TND show that Hillsong had 18 charities registered with the Australian Charities and Not for Profit Commission, and that they forecast revenue of up to $150 million between them.
+Filings show that Hillsong had 10 charities registered with the Australian Charities and Not for Profit Commission in 2020, and that they forecast revenue of up to $150 million between them.

-But Hillsong’s directors alone are on the boards of several more charitable organisations not included in that disclosure.
+Many of the church’s other active charitable concerns have not been included in that estimate.

 Claims piling up